 However, not all scanners and verification hardware is created equal.
-Here is a brief overview of some of our top-selling scanners that are used by our dispensary clients.
+Here is a brief overview of some of our top-selling ID scanners for dispensaries.
 Each has its pros and cons.

 Second on the list but first in our hearts is the FZ-N1.
 This rugged military-grade handheld device is fast and powerful.
 It features all day battery life with the ability to swap batteries quickly.
 So it is ideal for high volume dispensaries or dispensaries where the check-in attendant may be moving around and is not sitting behind a stationary desk.

-The Panasonic FZ-N1 has WiFi and Bluetooth and available dual SIM cards for use in areas where wifi isn’t available, which also makes it an ideal scanner for dispensaries who do delivery – since it can be used anywhere.
+The Panasonic FZ-N1 has WiFi and Bluetooth and available dual SIM cards for use in areas where wifi isn’t available, which also makes it one of the ideal ID scanners for dispensaries who do delivery – since it can be used anywhere.
 The camera is an 8-megapixel shooter to ensure quality scans every time.
 It also includes MRZ (machine recognizable zone) read capabilities.
-We highly recommend this device for front door or exterior customer ID scanning.
+We highly recommend this device for front door or exterior customer ID scanning for dispensaries.
 Unfortunately, the FZ-N1 does not have UV or IR capabilities so the authentication abilities are not as robust as other options.